keybase/book-content/01-account/01-devices.md

 ![](/img/kb-three-devices.png)
 {# illo update: minor but can we edit the paper key to show an actual string of words written so it looks more like an actual paper key? #}

-A paper key is essentially a long string of words that’s linked to your account just like a device is.

 When you create a paper key, write it down on—you guessed it—paper.
 It’ll be too long to memorize.
 We recommend storing paper keys somewhere like a locked drawer at home.